oresat/oresat-software-docs/setup/README.md

 config.vm.synced_folder "repos/", "/vagrant"
 ```
 These lines map the "repos" folders on the host machine to the "/vagrant" folder on the guest machine.

-4. Provisioning: The Vagrantfile includes a shell provisioner that runs a series of commands on the guest machine
+4. **Provisioning**: The Vagrantfile includes a shell provisioner that runs a series of commands on the guest machine
    after it starts.
 In this case, the script updates the package lists, installs Python 3 Pip, and installs the extra
    Linux modules for the current kernel version
 ```